VeselinHadzhistefanov/VST-Preset-Morpher/README.md

 ## VST Preset Morpher

-This plugin enables you to morph between presets.
+This plugin enables you to morph between presets in an audio plugin.

 <img width="900px" src="preview/Preview1.jpg" />